MHKiT-Software/MHKiT/docs/source/mhkit-python/api.dolfyn.rst

 The other two ways are to import the instrument-specific modules.
-The ADP module contains routines for reading and working with ADP/ADCP data and is import using
+The ADP module contains routines for reading and working with ADP/ADCP data and is imported using
 `from mhkit.dolfyn.adp import api`.
 It contains:

 .. autosummary::